Rawan-Alkassem/hotelM/README.md

 # 🏨 Hotel Management System (Laravel 12)

-A complete role-based hotel management system built with Laravel 12, featuring room and booking management, employee roles, hotel analytics, email notification and more.
+A complete role-based hotel management system built with Laravel 12, featuring room and booking management, employee roles, hotel analytics, API access for customers and visitors, and more.
 Designed for Admins, Receptionists, and Hotel Managers.

 ##  Admin Features